 There has been an explosion of information, comments and opinions on the new coronavirus (COVID-19) on the internet and on social media.
 We believe that on serious topics in general, and on public health matters in particular, it is essential that you rely on facts and seek credible, expert information.
 Our mission at Healthy Matters remains to bring you the best possible information, so you can make the best choices for you and your family.
 Subscribe to our newsletter to stay informed!

 Working from home will become more common now that we’ve all been set up for it.
-That doesn’t mean it is optimised.
+That doesn’t mean it is optimized.
 Are you finding yourself increasingly frustrated, less productive or isolated from your team?
 Here is how to figure out if your remote workplace is toxic and what you can do to solve it.

 What’s a toxic workplace?